Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-jIP3nccgQsY.md

 ### Transcript

-> now i'm gonna eat biscuits that's a lot of information can you say information i have to check with uzu like how do i how do i explain how do i not like enunciate it like if i'm asking someone to say it he's like you have to pronounce every single syllable informacion that doesn't tell us anything and how to get to the basement you'll find the basement by walking down the stairs
+> now I'm gonna eat biscuits that's a lot of information can you say information I have to check with uzu like how do I how do I explain how do I not like enunciate it like if I'm asking someone to say it he's like you have to pronounce every single syllable informacion that doesn't tell us anything and how to get to the basement you'll find the basement by walking down the stairs
 >
 > [Music]
 >
-> let's go zapatos by the main which by the way it means shoes yeah is that what those are yeah i was so happy when i saw people that got that yeah did he just say shoes like shoes
+> let's go zapatos by the main which by the way it means shoes yeah is that what those are yeah I was so happy when I saw people that got that yeah did he just say shoes like shoes
 >
 > [ __ ]
 >